Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Your stay at Seri Inn guesthouse can be as sociable or private as you’d like it to be, and a complimentary breakfast is included to make life on the road easier.

-Nampo-dong: Best area to stay in Busan for the fashion or food obsessed
+Nampo-dong: Best area to stay in Busan for fashion or food

-Nampo-Dong is popular with students and young people, and this historic part of downtown Busan has a welcoming and local feel.
+Nampo-Dong is popular with students and young people.
+This historic part of downtown Busan has a welcoming and local feel.

 Nampo Station gives anyone staying in Nampo-Dong easy access to other parts of Busan, while the multi-cultural vibe of this area sees students and locals contentedly rubbing shoulders with tourists.